-In the early days of guarantor loans, lenders required your guarantor to be a homeowner because it is an unsecured loan and if there was a property involved, they felt it added more security.
+In the early days of guarantor loans, lenders required your guarantor to be a homeowner.
+This is because guarantor loans are technically unsecured loans, so if there was a property involved, the lenders felt it added more security.

-If your guarantor had gone through the process of getting a mortgage, they would have proved that they have a good credit history and be used to making monthly payments.
+If your guarantor had gone through the process of getting a mortgage, they would have proved that they have a good credit history and would be used to making monthly payments.
 In addition, a guarantor with a mortgage is less likely to move without notice and can always raise funds if necessary through a second charge mortgage or renting out a room.

 But today, guarantor loans for tenants are available – so you do not necessarily need to worry if your guarantor is a homeowner or not.

-When applying, your guarantor will be required to co-sign your online loan agreement and this confirms the terms of the loan and that they will be required to make any missed payments on your behalf.
+When applying, your guarantor will be required to co-sign your online loan agreement, confirming the terms of the loan, and that they will be required to make any missed payments on your behalf.

 The lender will usually have a phone call with the main borrower and the guarantor to ensure that they both understand the terms of the loan and their responsibilities.